BlueNetCat/BlueNetCatAccio4.github.io/VISAP/README.md

 A [temporary dashboard](https://bluenetcataccio4.github.io/VISAP/) has been created to show the visualizations.
 ## Information to visualize
 ### Pesca d'arrossegament (Trawling)
+- Catches (captures): a zoomable pie chart, which would integrate several pie charts from the report into one.
+The pie chart could be divided by area/harbour (Roses, l'Escala, Palamós...) or by seasons (Autumn, Winter, Spring...)

+- Density (fishing effort, catches, economic performance): As shown in the report.
+This could be served with a WMS from a GeoServer.
+We have to agree on the temporal resolution (and projection).

+- Individual sampled boats (mostreig): As shown in the report.
+The routes could be served with a GeoJSON.
+Other info could pop up, like the date and a pie chart of the catches of that boat on that sampling day.

 #### Checkpoints
-A [pie chart](https://bluenetcataccio4.github.io/VISAP/piechart/) is in development.
-Checklist of milestones:
 - [x] Server
   - [x] Nodejs server with queries to the database and REST API for web client requests
   - [x] Backup method for providing (static) data if server and database are down
   - [ ] Automatically upload of static data to github's visualizer repository
   - [ ] Install in production server
-  - [ ] Set up with a daemon
+  - [ ] Set up with a pm2 (restarts server if the computer or server is shutdown)
-- [x] Basic pie chart visualization of biomass per port
+- [x] Basic pie chart visualization of biomass per port with D3
   - [x] Preprocess data from server to be used in visualizer
   - [x] Discuss color palette (custom or as in report)
   - [x] Species with small biomass in "Altres" group